CertAlert FAQ

 How Do I Run CertAlert Automatically?

-• Create a new task with the following settings:
+3. Create a new task with these settings:

 • General: Run whether user is logged in or not, Hidden